-The basic knowledge you will acquire from PMBOK will be enhanced through a curriculum that includes hands-on integration of technology tools such as Microsoft Project and leading-edge industry case studies with a focus on organizational leadership.
+The Project Management program follows A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, 2013 Project Management Institute, Inc. The use of this guide will be enhanced by a curriculum that includes hands-on integration of technology tools such as Microsoft Project and leading-edge industry case studies with a focus on organizational leadership.

-To round out training, the Project Management program will feature an optional full-time, 12-week experiential learning opportunity (field placement) with a participating organization that will allow you to gain valuable project management experience.
-During this time, you will be required to participate in an online course and prepare assignments related to the experiential learning opportunity.
-The experience can be used towards work requirements for the Project Management Institute (PMI) designation.
+A full-time, 12-week experiential learning opportunity (field placement) with a participating organization will allow you to gain valuable project management experience.
+You will be required to participate in an online course and prepare assignments related to the experiential learning opportunity.
+The experience can be used towards work requirements for the PMI® designation.

 Please note: Program 2525 is offered at the Pickering Learning Site.
 If you wish to take this program at Progress Campus, please see program 2528.